hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 author: hao
 ---

-I think many people coming into Haskell are daunted by how many choices they have to make.
-Here are good default choices to make.
+Many people coming into Haskell are daunted by number of choices they have to make: which package to use, which _package manager_ to use, which language extensions to turn on, which resources to read.

+So here are some sensible default choices.
 I've noted wherever the answer is still up in the air.
 Most things are!
-Many problems in the Haskell world have good, but not great, solutions.
-A common tension is between power and usability; type specificity and inference; brains and heart.
-You could be the person who writes the next great abstraction.
-I believe in you.
+Many problems in our world have good, but not great, solutions.

 ## Setting up a Haskell environment on OS X